2023 Most Popular Engineering-Related Fields Bachelor's Degree Schools in the Southwest Region

 Read full report on Engineering-Related Fields at New Mexico Institute of Mining and Technology

-St. Mary’s University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree engineering-related fields programs.
-St. Mary's is a small private not-for-profit school located in the city of San Antonio.
+St. Mary’s University came in at #6 in this year’s edition of the Most Popular Engineering-Related Fields Bachelor’s Degree Schools in the Southwest Region ranking.
+St. Mary's is a small private not-for-profit school located in the large city of San Antonio.

 About 33% of the students majoring in engineering-related fields at the school are women while 67% are male.

-University of North Texas landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree engineering-related fields programs.
-Located in the city of Denton, UNT is a public school with a very large student population.
+University of North Texas did quite well in this year’s ranking of the most popular places for engineering-related fields students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the medium-sized city of Denton, UNT is a public college with a fairly large student population.

-Southern Methodist University ranked #7 on this year’s Most Popular Engineering-Related Fields Bachelor’s Degree Schools in the Southwest Region list.
-SMU is a fairly large private not-for-profit school located in the suburb of Dallas.
+Southern Methodist University came in at #7 in this year’s edition of the Most Popular Engineering-Related Fields Bachelor’s Degree Schools in the Southwest Region ranking.
+SMU is a large private not-for-profit school located in the large suburb of Dallas.

-Read full report on Engineering-Related Fields at Southern Methodist University
+Full Engineering-Related Fields at Southern Methodist University Report

-Explore the best engineering-related fields schools for a specific state in the Southwest region.
+Explore the best engineering-related fields colleges for a specific state in the Southwest region.

 One of 18 majors within the area of study, engineering-related fields has other similar majors worth exploring.